Rmanamr/CMD-count-vowels-Python/README.md

 # CMD-count-vowels-Python
-Python CMD program for counting the vowels of entered text.
+Python CMD program for counting the vowels of the entered text.

+Feel free to contact me at:
+@ armanazarnik@gmail.com